materialsproject/atomate2/docs/user/codes/vasp.md

 LOBSTER_CMD: <<LOBSTER_CMD>>
 ```

+[FireWorks](https://github.com/materialsproject/fireworks) allows to run the VASP and Lobster jobs with different job scripts.
+Please check out the [jobflow documentation on FireWorks](https://materialsproject.github.io/jobflow/tutorials/8-fireworks.html#setting-the-manager-configs) for more information.

 Outputs from the automatic analysis with LobsterPy can easily be extracted from the database and also plotted:

 ```python